-An applicant shall demonstrate, in a service-area level needs assessment, that changes in its medical/surgical/gynecological/addictions ("MSGA") bed capacity and pediatric bed capacity resulting from a proposed project are needed.
+An applicant shall demonstrate, in a service-area level needs assessment, that changes in its MSGA bed capacity and pediatric bed capacity resulting from a proposed project are needed.

-- (a) The applicant's service-area level needs assessment shall include the following information, separately for MSGA and pediatric bed capacity: - (i) A forecast of demand for at least five years following operation of the bed capacity by the population in its likely service area; - (ii) Market share analysis at the zip code area-level for the projected service area; - (iii) The assumptions used to define the service area of the proposed project, including the projected discharge rates; - (iv) The assumptions used to project the hospital's market share of discharges within the service area for the proposed project; and - (v) The assumptions used to project the average length of stay for discharges following development of the proposed project. - (b) An applicant shall demonstrate the reasonableness of all assumptions used in its needs assessment. - (c) An applicant proposing changes in MSGA bed capacity shall address the most recently published MSGA bed need projections developed by MHCC staff pursuant to Regulation .05 of this chapter.
-The applicant shall justify differences in its service-area level needs assessment compared to the published MSGA projections for the jurisdiction where the hospital is located, and any jurisdiction that comprises a quarter or more of the hospital's projected MSGA discharges.
+- (a) The applicant's service area-level needs assessment shall include the following information, separately for MSGA and pediatric bed capacity: - (i) A forecast of demand for at least five years following operation of the bed capacity by the population in its likely service area; - (ii) Market share analysis at the zip code area-level for the projected service area;

-(4) Minimum Average Daily Census for Establishment of a Pediatric Unit.
+- (iii) The assumptions used to define the service area of the proposed project, including the projected discharge rates; - (iv) The assumptions used to project the hospital's market share of discharges within the service area for the proposed project; and - (v) The assumptions used to project the average length of stay for discharges following development of the proposed project. - (b) An applicant shall demonstrate the reasonableness of all assumptions used in its needs assessment. - (c) An applicant proposing changes in MSGA bed capacity shall address the most recently published MSGA bed need projections developed by Commission staff under Regulation .05 of this Chapter.
+The applicant shall justify differences in its service area-level needs assessment compared to the published MSGA projections for the jurisdiction where the hospital is located, and any jurisdiction that comprises a quarter or more of the hospital's projected MSGA discharges. - (4) Minimum Average Daily Census for Establishment of a Pediatric Unit.

-An acute care general hospital may establish a new pediatric service unit or, in the case of a hospital relocation, retain a distinct pediatric unit only if the projected average daily census of pediatric patients to be served by the hospital is at least five patients, unless:
+An acute care general hospital may establish a new pediatric service unit or, in the case of a hospital relocation, retain a distinct pediatric unit only if the projected ADC of pediatric patients to be served by the hospital is at least five patients, unless: